You Are My Sunshine: Recognition

 In 2000, the Songwriter's Hall of Fame chose Davis' version of "You Are My Sunshine" to receive its Towering Song Award.
 The National Endowment for the Arts (NEA) and the Recording Industry Association of America (RIAA) published their list of the top 365 "Songs Of The Century" on March 7, 2001, and "You Are My Sunshine" placed #14.
 The Country Music Foundation published "Heartaches By The Number" celebrating country's "500 greatest singles" on March 14, 2003, with "You Are My Sunshine" by Jimmie Davis on the list.
-On June 8, 2003, it ranked #73 on CMT's "100 Greatest Songs Of Country Music".
+On June 8, 2003, it ranked #73 on CMT's "100 Greatest Songs of Country Music".
 On March 21, 2013, the National Recording Registry of the Library of Congress added it for long-term preservation.

 The song became associated with a viral internet meme in 2024, after it was part of a video featuring NBA player LeBron James, in which Christina Perri's cover of the song is played over a portrait photo of LeBron, intended to mock obsessive and defensive fans of LeBron, framing him as their sunshine.
 It is unclear who first created the video.
-As a result, the meme became an influence for other similar memes, such as "LeEvil James", an evil counterpart using a portrait of LeEvil accompanied with a slowed down version of Perri’s cover.
-Fans also began spamming comments on social media posts regarding James, posting lyrics of the song, and calling him “honey”, "glorious king", "goat", “pookie bear” and "dad".
+As a result, the meme became an influence for other similar memes, such as "LeEvil James", an evil counterpart using a portrait of LeBron accompanied with a slowed down version of Perri's cover.
+Fans also began spamming comments on social media posts regarding James, posting lyrics of the song, and calling him "honey", "glorious king", "goat", "pookie bear" and "dad".

 The song is popularly associated with animatronics, especially flowers.
-One such flower appeared in the finale of the third season of The L Word, when Dana dies, and Alice - who bought the flower for Dana - collapses to the ground in tears as the flower sings its song over the closing credits.
+One such flower appeared in the finale of the third season of The L Word, when Dana dies, and Alice—who bought the flower for Dana—collapses to the ground in tears as the flower sings its song over the closing credits.